Bashing Micól: On the recent staging of The Garden of The Finzi-Continis (City Opera and The National Yiddish Theatre Folksbiene).

 The narrator, who, like the author, joins the resistance and ends up in jail, is instead spirited out of Italy and flees to America thus pre-empting his fundamental position as witness.

 The indifference to facts and the way they are recorded, also redefines one of the book’s main supporting characters, Adriana Trentini, a gentile member of the tennis club, who is presented in the opera as a vocal protester against the race laws.
 In Bassani’s novel however, Trentini evokes not courage but the perils of self-righteousness.
 Adherence to the fascist norm is so embedded in her conscience that she is confused about what she is protesting and why.
-Her invective against the racial laws is motivated by the frustration of interrupting the game half way.
+Her invective against the racial laws is motivated by the frustration of interrupting her tennis game half way.
 If anything, she states, they should have been applied more thoroughly so that the game would have not even begun.
 Such treatment, she adds indignantly, is something one could expect from the “zulú” (referring to the South African nation) not from “civilized” people.

 Trentini occasions Bassani’s piercing reflection on the notion of innocence that, in the light of the Italian post-war mass self-absolution, he refuses to see a self-standing ethical category.
 In Micól’s words Adriana is “innocent,” but, she adds, being innocent is not the same as being good or knowing.